How to write a literature review

 - A methodological approach focuses on the methods used by the researcher.
 If you have used sources from different disciplines that use a variety of research methods, you might want to compare the results in light of the different methods and discuss how the topic has been approached from different sides.

-Your introduction should give the reader an outline of why you are writing the review and explain the relevance of the topic.
-Furthermore, you should explain the scope of your review and why you chose the literature you chose.
-You can also use the introduction to highlight gaps in the literature that you attempt to fill.
+- An introduction, which should give the reader an outline of why you are writing the review and explain the relevance of the topic.

-Divide the body of your literature review into different sections, and make sure there is a clear connection between your sources.
+- A body, which divides your literature review into different sections, while having a clear connection between sources.
 Write in well-structured paragraphs, use transitions and topic sentences and critically analyze each source for how they contribute to the themes you are researching.
-Do not just paraphrase other researchers, add your own interpretations where possible.
-The body could also include paragraphs on previous studies on the topic, historical background, mainstream versus alternative viewpoints or general conclusions that are being drawn.

-In your conclusion, you should summarize your key findings, the main agreements and disagreements in the literature, your overall perspective of the topic and any gaps or areas for further research.
+- A conclusion, which summarizes the key findings, the main agreements and disagreements in the literature, your overall perspective and any gaps or areas for further research.